alexandrainst/node-red-contrib-json-multi-schema/README.md

 * *Context*: Node-RED node, or command line with `node ./index.js multi-schema-transformer`
 * *Purpose*: Ability to transform a JSON observation on the fly from whichever format to another format (e.g. one of the FIWARE NGSI types) using a specified JSONata URL.
 Schemas are automatically downloaded and cached the first time they are needed.
 * *Input*: A JSON observation in whichever format in the `msg.payload` property, and the corresponding JSONata URL on the `msg.schemaUrl` property (coming from json-multi-schema-resolver).
+  * Alternatively, a static default value for the schema URL can be set in the corresponding property.
-  * If no `msg.schemaUrl` is provided, no transformation is performed.
+  * If no `msg.schemaUrl` is provided, and no value set in the default schema URL property, then no transformation is performed.
 * *Output*: The transformed JSON observation in the `msg.payload` property, the used JSONata in the `msg.transformUrl` (if any transformation was performed), and potential validation errors in the `msg.error` property.
 * *Implementation*: Based on [JSONata](https://github.com/jsonata-js/jsonata).